orbisius/orbisius-seo-editor/readme.txt

 == Installation ==

-1. Unzip the package, and upload `orbisius-seo-editor` to the `/wp-content/plugins/` directory
+1. Go to WP-Admin > Plugins > Add New
+1. Upload the plugin's zip the package or search for SEO Editor
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. To go Tools > SEO Editor

 == Frequently Asked Questions ==